 The fundamental change of turning a Scots Master or Royal Arch lodge with a Master and two Wardens, into a Royal Arch chapter with three Principals (or Masters as they were originally termed) and two Scribes (initially called Pillars) occurred around 1765 in London, and is associated with a Freemason called John Maclean.
 This fundamental new element in the Royal Arch may possibly have originated in Ireland and been imported into England by the members of the Antients Grand Lodge.
 This does not appear very likely, since all the evidence points to the Royal Arch before 1765 in England and in Ireland being worked in a Craft lodge layout with a Master and two Wardens.
 Although the ritual concerning the discovery in the cave below the Temple of Solomon continued, the layout changed completely.
 The Master and two Wardens were replaced by the three co-equal Principals, Zerubbabel, Haggai, and Joshua, who represent the three Keystones of an arch.
 The two Scribes formed its two pillars which were their original names before they were changed to Scribe Ezra and Scribe Nehemiah.
 All five officers still sit in their 'arch' positions to this day.
-It may well be it was to these changes that Thomas Manningham, Deputy Grand Master, was referring when he wrote to the Provincial Grand Lodge of Holland in 1756, which was seeking permission to hold Scotch lodges: 'Of late some fertile Genius's here, have attempted considerable Innovations, & their manner of working in Lodge, they term sometimes Irish, another Scotch Masonry, why, or wherefore they
+It may well be it was to these changes that Thomas Manningham, Deputy Grand Master, was referring when he wrote to the Provincial Grand Lodge of Holland in 1756, which was seeking permission to hold Scotch lodges: 'Of late some fertile Genius's here, have attempted considerable Innovations, & their manner of working in Lodge, they term sometimes Irish, another Scotch Masonry, why, or wherefore they themselves best know; 36

-Nevertheless, in spite of its importance as the completion of the third degree, the Royal Arch did not become very popular in English Freemasonry until the 1760s, when hundreds of Freemasons both Antients and Moderns took the fourth step, initially within their Craft lodges.
+Nevertheless, in spite of its importance as the completion of the third degree, the Royal Arch did not become very popular in English Freemasonry until the 1760s, when

-32 The Mystery of Free-Masonry quoted in D. Knoop, G.P.
-Jones & D. Hamer Early Masonic Catechisms 2nd edn (Manchester: Manchester University Press, 1963) 155.
+34 The Mystery of Free-Masonry quoted in D. Knoop, G. P. Jones & D. Hamer, Early Masonic Catechisms 2nd edn (Manchester: Manchester University Press, 1963), 155.

-33 Page 39.
+35 Page 39

-34 Letter dated 3 December 1756, quoted in R. F. Gould, 'Masonic Celebrities No. 4 - Thomas Manningham, MD, Deputy Grand Master, 1752-56', AQC 5 (1892), 108.
+36 Letter dated 3 December 1756, quoted in R. F. Gould, 'Masonic Celebrities No. 4 - Thomas Manningham, MD, Deputy Grand Master, 1752-56', AQC 5 (1892), 108.